3TTransform/event-pump/CONCEPT.md

 ## Goal

 Read the events from an event store, cherry pick the events we are interested in to update a data store.

-## Acceptance Criteria

-- 🤪 Must be open source
-- 🤪 Must be installable over the Internet via script or package manager
-- 🤪 Must be a cross platform terminal application that can run locally, as well as in the pipeline
-- The event store can be one of 3 things
-    - 🤪 JSON Files
-    - DynamoDB
-    - OpenSearch
-- The Event Store input should be extendable by plugins
-- Memory usage must not be related to amount of input events, no amount of input events must cause a memory problem.
-- Must be extremely fast, able to deal with millions of input events
-- 🤪 Must be able to filter events based on similar syntax to event bridge rule definitions
-- Must have at least 2 actions for each event:
-    - Hydrate a service via Lambda invoke (mimic event)
-    - Hydrate a service via Storage populate (bypass Lambda logic)
-        - 🤪 DynamoDB
-        - OpenSearch
-        - Postgres
-        - SQL Server
-    - The Hydration of the storage should be managed by Plugins and Extendable
-- 🤪 Must preserve original event ordering
-- Must support dry runs
-- Must be able to produce a report on the run, dry or otherwise

-## Why Open Source?

-There are several reasons why a for-profit SaaS (Software as a Service) company might choose to make some of its tooling open source:

-0. **Paying back our debt**: Most of the software we use is open source.
-Toolsing, browsers, javasscrip libraries.
-It's time to pay back some of that by building and contributing to open source projects.
-1. **Attracting developers**: Open sourcing tooling can be a way for a SaaS company to attract developers who are interested in using and contributing to the tool.
-This can lead to a larger and more active developer community around the tool, which can be beneficial for the company.
-2. **Improving the tool**: By making the tool open source, the company can allow others to contribute to its development and improvement.
-This can lead to a better and more robust tool, which can be beneficial for the company and its customers.
-3. **Building trust and transparency**: Open sourcing tooling can help a SaaS company build trust with its customers and the broader community.
-It allows others to see how the tool works and to verify that it is secure and reliable.
-4. **Reducing costs**: Depending on the specific circumstances, open sourcing tooling can potentially reduce costs for the SaaS company.
-For example, if the company can leverage contributions from the community to develop and maintain the tool, it may not have to allocate as many resources to this effort.
-5. **Promoting the company's brand**: Open sourcing tooling can also be a way for a SaaS company to promote its brand and reputation.
-It can demonstrate the company's commitment to open source values and help it stand out in a competitive market.

 ## Background

 At it's core, this terminal application: